 James hadn’t had a whole lot of sleep either so the first thing we did on arriving into Zadar was load up on coffee and delicious pastries, and it was a good job we did or one of us might have lost their temper when we discovered that the next ferry to where we wanted to go was only sailing in 3 days and we were stuck.
 So we checked into our Airbnb, had a snooze and went out to have a look around our gilded cage.

-The ferry trip to Mali Losinj was long, but we had good food and wine and company in the shape of a friendly Croatian bike tourist, and the sea was an extremely blue shade of blue and the islands we stopped off at along the way were paradisiacal.
+The ferry trip to Mali Losinj was long, but we had good food and wine, and company in the shape of a friendly Croatian bike tourist, and the sea was an extremely blue shade of blue and the islands we stopped off at along the way were paradisaical.
 We arrived some time after lunch, had a quick swim and then rode 35 kilometers uphill into a savage headwind.

-Heat, hills, wind and a very long day conspired to cause James and I to hit the wall at more or less the same time and since we were on the outskirts of Zagreb wild camping was not an option and there were no campsites anywhere close, so we checked into the nearest hotel, showered, rested and went to a restaurant we’d been recommended where we ate an abundance of grilled meat, drank an abundance of wine and had an abundance of fun watching Croatia play Nigeria in their first game of the 2018 World Cup with some very drunken Russians who had suddenly discovered they were part Croatian (I think – it was hard to work out quite what the fuck was going on).
+Heat, hills, wind and a very long day conspired to cause James and I to hit the wall at more or less the same time and since we were on the outskirts of Rijeka wild camping was not an option and there were no campsites anywhere close, so we checked into the nearest hotel, showered, rested and went to a restaurant we’d been recommended where we ate an abundance of grilled meat, drank an abundance of wine and had an abundance of fun watching Croatia play Nigeria in their first game of the 2018 World Cup with some very drunken Russians who had decided they were part Croatian (I think – it was hard to work out quite what the fuck was going on).

 The next morning we woke up stupidly early, cycled into Rijeka and caught a coach to Trieste.